 The good thing is that chickens do not require a fancy resort to be happy and more productive.
 Your coop should ensure that the chickens are protected from external predators and have a place to roost and nesting boxes.
 Ensure that you provide them with a room to move around just for exercise.

 Due to the limited budget, you should always aim for a cost-effective process.
 It’s upon you to make your chicken venture complicated or as simple as possible.
 If you have adequate space, you can free-range the chickens when possible as this will cut down on their food bills and provide them with a natural diet.

 Ensure that you don’t use chemicals or special washes to disinfect the coop; instead, make homemade solutions.
 Switch the lights off to keep their laying pattern as consistent as possible.
-Staying natural will help prevent unnecessary stress that may arise due to the complicated procedures.
+Staying natural will help prevent unnecessary stress that may arise due to complicated procedures.

 Keep proper routine

 Time management is a factor when raising chickens as a student.
 You won’t have all the time to keep on feeding the chickens and providing them with water.
 Provide them with adequate food and water at normal levels instead of a little more often.

 Chickens are not like pets to spend most of your time doting on them.
 You will not like it when dealing with a large number of chickens.
 They should constitute one of the lower maintenance aspects of the homestead.
 Consequently, you will spare some time for your studies.

 From the above points, starting raising chickens while still in college can be complicated or straightforward, depending on how you choose to make it.
 But in this case, you don’t have all the time and the energy to come up with fancy structures, and you have to keep things normal and realistic.
 You have to make sure that the chicken venture doesn’t interfere with your reading schedule for the college course.